 Is it any good?

-As an adaptation of Frank Miller's 1986 graphic novel, BATMAN: THE DARK NIGHT RETURNS, PART 1 is an excellent exploration of the ambiguities of Batman/Bruce Wayne.
+As an adaptation of Frank Miller's 1986 graphic novel, this is an excellent exploration of the ambiguities of Batman/Bruce Wayne.
 Iatman: The Dark Knight Returns, Part 1 also examines the battles between good and evil that are fought not just in the good guy/bad guy sense of standard comic book fare, but within each individual.
 In some ways, with the steady media debate raging as a counterpoint to Batman's crime fighting, this could be seen as a satire of contemporary urban life.

 The only quibble with this is that the contemporary urban life being satired feels like it's stuck in 1986, where the '80s action movie mentality reigns -- where tough guy Dirty Harry-types shoot first and ask questions later, rule of law and due process be damned.
 Nonetheless, the complexities of the characters themselves transcends some of these more dated elements, making this an enjoyable, if extremely violent, experience.

 Families can talk about Batman.
 How has the Batman character evolved over the years?
 What has remained unchanged about his basic story?
 Out of all the different Batmans played or voiced by different actors, which one is your favorite?

 What are your thoughts on the violence in this version of Batman?
-Does it enhance or detract from the central story?
+Does it enhance or detract from the central story in Batman: The Dark Knight Returns, Part 1 ?